api-platform/docs/deployment/minikube.md

 Copy and paste the commands displayed in the terminal to enable the port forwarding then go to `http://localhost:8080` to access your application!

 Run `minikube dashboard` at any moment to see the state of your deployments.

+## Using Skaffold

+Skaffold is a tool for Kubernetes development: https://skaffold.dev/

+It will build and deploy automatically your app in Kubernetes and apply every changes.
+The default configuration use minikube and helm.
+More configurations are available in Skaffold documentation.

+First, install the skaffold CLI: https://skaffold.dev/docs/install/#standalone-binary

+Then, run minikube:

+    $ minikube start

+Finally, go to the helm folder, and run skaffold in dev mode:

+    $ cd ./helm
+    $ skaffold dev